ChiedozieOkoh/armageddon/README.md

 # TODO List
 - [x] Add `check_exception()` logic to simulation on UI thread
 - [X] Add Halt and Reset button to UI
-- [ ] Add Memory Mapped SCS
-- [ ] Support NMI through memory mapped SCS
+- [X] Support NMI through memory mapped SCS
 - [ ] Allow breakpoints to be added by clicking on a line of text in the disassembly